mtz8302/AOG_GPS_ESP32/README.md

 # AOG_Dual_GPS
-bridge between AgOpenGPS an GPS receiver.
+Bridge between GPS receiver and AgOpenGPS: transmit GPS Signal via WiFi or USB.

 Works with 2 UBlox to calculate heading+roll.
-Corrects and filters
+Corrects position by using roll and filters, depends on GPS signal quality.
+With 1 receiver: filters and transmits position to AOG and NTRIP from AOG to UBlox

 for ESP32